The use of microdata for firm-level analysis of preference tariff utilisation in the UK: technical report

 Our study makes two improvements to existing PURs analysis.
 First, we draw our insights with the aid of data science methods that combine statistical and machine learning techniques.
 Secondly, we also make improvements in the use of data, which are:

-• combining transaction-level custom data with data stored on the UK business register, enabling us to provide a more detailed examination of which firm characteristics play an important role in the firms’ uptake of preferential tariffs
+• combining transaction-level custom data with data stored on the UK business register, enabling us to provide a more detailed examination of which importing firm characteristics play an important role in the firms’ uptake of preferential tariffs with a near population coverage

-• covering import transactions for 10 years in our study, allowing us to establish long time series to look at the patterns in PURs over time
+• covering import transactions for over 10 years in our study, allowing us to establish long time series to look at the patterns in PURs over time (with caution)

 In the remaining part of this technical report, we will provide an overview of the microdata available in the UK for our analysis of PURs and the characteristics of these data.
 We will then discuss the challenges in using these data for our analysis.